studyst/UMFFNet/README.md

-## Code for Uncertainty-Driven Multi-Scale Feature Fusion Network for Real-time Image Deraining
+# Uncertainty-Driven Multi-Scale Feature Fusion Network for Real-time Image Deraining
+## Code for UMFFNet
 Our entire code will be updated after publication